Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Theoretical Analysis

 The entropy distribution in Figure~\ref{fig:ent_dis} shows that in the \textit{low-entropy regime}, the distributions for positive and negative tokens are nearly identical, implying $H(\mathcal{H}_{i,t} | r_i) \approx H(\mathcal{H}_{i,t})$ and thus $\widehat{I} \approx 0$.
 In the \textit{high-entropy tail}, a significant divergence emerges---negative samples exhibit higher density at high entropy---yielding $\widehat{I} \gg 0$.
-This empirically confirms the theoretical prediction: low-entropy tokens carry negligible information about the reward, while high-entropy tokens are the dominant carriers of credit signal.
+This empirically supports the theoretical prediction: low-entropy tokens have limited capacity for reward-conditioned information, while high-entropy tokens are candidate locations where non-trivial correction may reside.